AndyHoette/MockOS/docs/studio20.md

 access the file through the password proxy for security reasons, if we deleted the password proxy without deleting the file we could lose any way to access the file.

-4. We did a simple test by making a txt file, putting a password on it then writing, reading, and displaying it.
-The results were what we expected the display function printed out what we had written.
+4. We did a simple test by making a password protect txt file, putting a password on it then writing, saving, reading, and displaying it.
+The results were what we expected the display function printed out what we had written but only happen when the correct password is passed.

 5. We forgot to include a return statement in our PasswordProxy read method, so it was always returned an empty vector even if the password was valid.
 To fix this we added the return statement.